Featured Artists

 Fifty years ago, a young pianist made his Philadelphia Orchestra debut amidst a whirlwind series of triumphs including winning the first Arthur Rubinstein International Piano Competition and the Avery Fisher Prize.
 Emanuel Ax went on to become one of the most celebrated pianists in the world, lauded for his nuanced, graceful interpretations of the classics.

-This lovely program offers the listener a choice between two Brahms symphonies: Join us Thursday evening and fall under the spell of the brilliantly moody Fourth or come Friday or Saturday evening to hear the picturesque Third.
+This lovely program offers the listener a choice between two Brahms symphonies: Join us Thursday evening and fall under the spell of the brilliantly moody Fourth or come Saturday or Sunday to hear the picturesque Third.
 There’s no bad choice—just pure musical pleasure either way.

 Program